Find Affordable College Courses

 78 Yearly Graduations

 Purdue University - Main Campus comes in at #11 on our list of the most popular colleges offering master's degrees in civil eng.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 78 people received their master's degree in civil eng from Purdue.
-About 27% of this group were women, and 4% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 78 people received their master's degree in civil eng from Purdue.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 35% were women.
+Purdue University - Main Campus civil eng graduates who receive their master's degree go on to jobs earning a median salary of $79,898.

 #13